 - All consultation and engagement feedback must be conscientiously taken into account when the ultimate decision is taken.

 Current consultations and engagement exercises

 Have your say on proposed changes to NHS help to have a baby

 We want to change our policies on how we support and treat people who need NHS help to try to have a baby, also known as fertility treatment.
 We want to make it so that wherever you live in north east London, you are able to have the same fertility treatment, and make our policy fairer and closer to the latest national guidelines and best practice.
-Have your say on our proposed new fertility policy by 11.59pm on 22 August 2022.
+The survey and engagement period has now closed.

 Evening and weekend GP services – when would you like to be seen?

 We are seeking patient views on the types of GP and nurse appointments that should be available and how they are delivered locally to ensure proposed plans meet the needs of residents across north east London.
 Please complete our online survey by 20 July 2022 and share this with anyone you know who lives in north east London.

 Managing high blood pressure – tell us your views

 In 2020/21 more than 107,000 people were diagnosed with high blood pressure (hypertension) in Barking and Dagenham, Havering and Redbridge, with many more people at risk of developing the condition in the future.
 We want to hear your views on how it can help stop people living in these communities from getting high blood pressure and improving treatment for those who already have it.
 Please complete the survey by midnight on Friday 29 July 2022.